Wordpress tinyurl plugin

 - Rename it to

-. - Copy it into the
+wptinyurl.php. - Copy it into the

-directory in your WP root. - Activate the plugin in your WP admin section.
+wp-content/pluginsdirectory in your WP root. - Activate the plugin in your WP admin section.

 - Then use the function

-in your template files, wherever you want the tinyurl of the post to be displayed.
+wptinyurl()in your template files, wherever you want the tinyurl of the post to be displayed.

-In my case, to display the tiny urls in my posts, I have added the following line just before edit_post_link()
+In my case, to display the tiny urls in my posts, I have added the following line just before edit_post_link() in the single.php file in the theme directory.
+The relevant section of the file in my case now looks like this:

-for generating your tinyurls.
-So your typical tinyurls will be http://yourdomain/bl/nn
+By default, the code uses the prefix /bl/ for generating your tinyurls.
+So your typical tinyurls will be http://yourdomain/bl/nn, where nn is your post id.

-file, and change the variables as commented.
+To customize, edit the wptinyurl.php file, and change the variables as commented.

 - Change

-to any other that you want.
+$prefixfrom/bl/to any other that you want.
 Just remember to keep the slashes at the beginning and the end of the string. - Change

 That’s it.